tiennou/Tank-Auth/README.md

 Tank Auth w/ Role-Based Access Control (RBAC)
 ==============================================

-> **We are undergoing beta testing**.
-This is currently being swept for bugs.
-I'll be running more tests and adding more features as I see fit along the way.
-Will update you when it's ready (really soon!).
-Thanks!
+> **Final round of testing:** Finally!
+A downloadable copy you can use.
+We're still making some last minute sweeps in case we missed something but overall this fork is now **ready for use.** I'll be running more tests and adding more features along the way should I think of something.

 This fork implements a **Role-Based Access Control** method popular in multiuser sites.
 This new release is bursting with so much vitamins and minerals it's practically its own food group!
 Okay, maybe not.